SambhavG/blog/src/posts/bend.md

 There's some interesting data here.
 First, we find that multithreading the map implementation actually slows it down, so it has a very high overhead for multithreading.
 It's also about two orders slower than the tree version; this I expected because the tree version has a lot fewer bookkeeping and overall unnecessary computations involved.

 Multithreading the tree version boosts it by a little over one order, putting it about one order behind the naive python program.
 (One order here is about a factor of 8 in raw computation, since the algorithm we compute is O(x^3) for matrices of size x).
 The multithreaded Python program only has a slight boost over its normal counterpart.
-From there, the C and Numpy programs are 2 and 5 orders ahead respectively (Numpy might take advantage of the identity-ness of the matrices.)
+From there, the C and Numpy programs are 2 and 5 orders ahead respectively (Numpy might take advantage of the identity-ness of the matrices).

 Anecdotally, I also think there's some role being played by memory and garbage collection; the first trial I run in Bend on a fresh restart seems less likely to hit OOM errors than later ones.
 ## Conclusion